 This kind of unrelenting stress and anxiety is hard on people with MS. So is not able to see your doctors or physical therapists, get massages, treatments, or visit with friends.
 It's hard not to go to a religious group gathering, a family event like a wedding, or simply go outside for a change of scenery.
 All of these situations are impactful, and can affect your health.
 In the midst of this, I hope you are able to find activities that bring you a bit of sunshine and joy.
 I've seen many MS friends taking joy in gardening, listening to music, enjoying family, and being in nature.

 Over the years, you all know I've handed out a lot of unsolicited advice.
 I've tried to back up the medical advice with peer-reviewed and published science, not just anecdotal stories.
 That's why I always include links to medical journals in my posts.
 I've joked about being your bossy Mom, and telling you how to eat or stay active.
 But this time of forced stillness has given me the opportunity to ask myself WHY I have felt it so important to share all that we learned to help Jeff heal.
-And I keep coming back to the importance of telling the truth.

-So much of what we hear and read today is about spinning a narrative.
+So much of what we click, hear and read today is about identity and narrative.
 There are thousands of falsehoods, conspiracy stories, invented tales, all created to mislead society.
 I've been horrified to see what people are being persuaded to believe, especially in regards to this current pandemic.
 Experts, researchers and scientists who have trained and have insight are being discounted for heresay, anecdotal evidence, and downright dangerous advice.
 This has happened throughout human history, when experts and intellectuals have been portrayed as "the elite," in order to sow discord in society.
 A rise in populism around the world has put us in a very dangerous situation, where the average citizen no longer believes in scientific evidence.
-Whether flat earthers, QAnon, anti-maskers, climate deniers; all deny scientific evidence in favor of a belief system that makes sense with a chosen narrative.
+Whether flat earthers, QAnon, anti-maskers, climate deniers; all deny scientific evidence in favor of a belief system that makes sense with a chosen story.

 Believe me, I get the irony.
 Jeff's healing experience has been thrown in the heap of anecdotal evidence and heresay.
 The entire CCSVI investigation has been portrayed as quackery, and the vascular connection to MS and benefit of lifestyle intervention is still downplayed, even though the research began in medical journals and continues to be published.
 But I contend that our understanding of lifestyle and vascular intervention in the healing process of MS continues to build evidence, and is based on the earliest scientific discovery of the central vein sign, discovered by Rindfleisch in 1863, and still seen today a a reliable biomarker in MS. Inflammation in MS occurs around cerebral veins.
-That's the truth. https://ejrnm.springeropen.com/articles/10.1186/s43055-020-00185-3
+That's the truth.
+We still do not know why. https://ejrnm.springeropen.com/articles/10.1186/s43055-020-00185-3

 So, who am I to even comment on any of this?
 I'm surely not an expert, I have no medical degree or training.
 I should have shut my trap years ago, not gone up against MS specialists or challenged my husband's neurologist.
 I certainly should not have written or shared anything online.
-I have participated in the exact same populist rhetoric I find so abhorrent today.
-I have spun a narrative, and sowed confusion.
+I have participated in the exact same narrative creation and populist rhetoric I find so abhorrent today.
+I have spun a tale, and sowed confusion.
 I am exactly part of the problem.
 Ironic, huh?

 I would suggest readers follow the ongoing work of the International Society of Neurovascular Disease, for continued research into the heart/brain connection.
 These researchers are continuing to advance the science behind CCSVI, vascular contributions to dementia, and the impact of lifestyle on the heart brain axis in all diseases of neurodegeneration, including MS. https://isnvd.org

 Do we get to pick and choose our truth?
 Or is there an ultimate reality, beyond our personal narratives?
-Our dear friend, theoretical scientist Brian Greene, has an incredible new book Until the End of Time, in which he attempts to explain the emergence on life on earth.
+Our dear friend, theoretical scientist Brian Greene, has a brilliant new book Until the End of Time, in which he attempts to explain the emergence on life on earth.
 Simple, right?
 Brian's own life work helps me put things in perspective.
 Evolution and entropy are tensions bound by gravity.
 Gravity is the real, measurable force which binds us all--stars and humans alike.
 There is mathmatical truth in gravity.
 As Brian states, "Life is physics, orchestrated."
 Listen to Brian explain it, better than I ever could.